Montessori Public Charter School of Flagstaff - Cedar Middle School

 "Going Out” trips

 The sports program includes participation in athletic competition with students from other schools in the area.
 Presently, students have chosen to form competitive teams in volleyball, co-ed soccer, basketball, cross-country, and “Girls on Track”.

 Last Week of Each Cycle:

 Students present the results of research projects that they have conducted both individually and in small groups.
-During this week, students also participate in a “going out” experience, or “immersion”, to explore their ever-expanding environment with hikes, campouts, and other opportunities to appreciate the region’s natural beauty and historical significance.
+During this week, students also participate in an “immersion”, to explore their ever-expanding environment with hikes, campouts, and other opportunities to appreciate the region’s natural beauty and historical significance.

 Twice a year the students lead a detailed conference with their parents.
 The conference includes an overview of their academic accomplishments that focuses on their strengths, weaknesses and their plan for improving.
 This manner of presentation enables the adolescents to interact with their parents in an adult manner while both embracing and displaying their ownership of their own educational journey and its direction.